dourmiah/Fraud_detection_lead_2/00_mlflow_tracking_server/readme.md

 assets/
 ```

-3. Once this is done push on GitHub and on Heroku
+3. Once this is done and if you REALLY want to push on Heroku without pushing first on GitHub you could try the line below but I highly recommend to push on GitHub then on Heroku

 ```
 git add 00_mlflow_tracking_server/